umaunni3/berkeley-ml-ai-2024-umaunni/practical_application_5_1/README.md

 ## Findings

 ### 1. Time of day
 I found that drivers who received a coupon at 2 PM or 6 PM were most likely to accept the coupon, and drivers who received it at 7 AM were least likely to accept.
-This can be seen in the graph below:
+This can be seen in the graph below.

 ![coupon_acceptance_vs_time_of_day](https://github.com/user-attachments/assets/348fdc99-7b3a-428f-8944-10a7efd3670d)

 In particular, 86.6% of drivers accepted a takeout coupon at 2 PM, and 82.08% of drivers accepted it at 6 PM.
 This is much higher than the 66.12% of customers who accepted it at 7 AM.